It’s the hidden SEO/website problem that affects thousands of UK businesses.

 If you add a plugin or app to your website than it makes it easier for you to manage redirects on an ongoing basis.
 There are paid and free plugins and apps.
 You really should have such a solution in place on your website.

-- If you use Woocommerce/Wordpress, then there are a lot of plugins that will help you with redirects.
+- If you use Woocommerce/Wordpress or just WordPress, then there are a lot of plugins that will help you with redirects.
 Some may not work with Woocommerce products so bear that in mind.

 - If you have a Shopify store then they also have redirect solutions and instructions here, as well as Shopify apps to help.